 In a case raising novel, complex issues of U.S. tender offer law and regulation, we are co-lead counsel to a putative class of former shareholders of Allergan, Inc., (Allergan), maker of the popular drug Botox.
 Plaintiffs, including the Iowa Public Employees’ Retirement System, allege that Valeant Pharmaceuticals International (Valeant) and Pershing Square Capital Management (Pershing Square) improperly purchased Allergan securities while secretly planning to make a tender offer for Allergan.
 As a result, the selling stockholders were deprived of the increase in Allergan stock prices that occurred when Valeant and Pershing Square disclosed their intentions.
 The action is pending in California federal court.
 On March 15, 2017 the court granted plaintiffs’ motion to certify the case as a class action, and on July 14, 2017 plaintiffs moved for summary judgment as to defendants’ liability.
-A summary judgment hearing is set for September 25, 2017, and the matter has been scheduled for trial in February 2018.
+A summary judgment hearing is set for December 8, 2017, and the matter has been scheduled for trial on January 30, 2018.